astropy/specutils/docs/spectrum1d.rst

                0.33281393, 0.59830875, 0.18673419, 0.67275604, 0.94180287] Jy>

-While the above example only shows two dimensions, this concept generalizes to any number of dimensions for `~specutils.Spectrum1D`, as long as the spectral axis is always the last.
+While the above example only shows two dimensions, this concept generalizes to any number of dimensions for `~specutils.Spectrum1D`.

 Slicing